Security threat intelligence services: A buyer's guide

 Apparent threats are also correlated against the entire pool of threat data to identify patterns that indicate suspicious or malicious activity, and are also linked to technical indicators for categorization purposes.
 Finally, the data is converted into contextual information that provides insights about the tactics and behavior patterns of emerging or advanced threats and threat actors.

-In the end, the threat information that's usable and actionable must be accurate, timely, relevant to the customer, align with the customer's security strategies, and be easily incorporated into existing security systems.
+In the end, the threat information that's usable and actionable must be accurate, timely, relevant to the customer, align with the customer's security strategies and be easily incorporated into existing security systems.

-Characteristic features of threat intelligence services
+Characteristic features of threat intelligence platforms

-- Data feeds: Many types of data feeds are available through threat intelligence services.
+- Data feeds: Many types of data feeds are available through threat intelligence platforms.
 Examples include IP addresses, malicious domains/URLs, phishing URLs, malware hashes and many more.
 A vendor's threat intelligence feeds should draw data from its own global database, as well as from open source data, information from industry groups and so on, to produce a pool of data that is both broad and deep.

 Depending on the level of information in the data feeds, staff might need specialized training from the vendor.

 Some companies offer managed security services that offload most of the administrative burden associated with a proactive security approach.
 A managed service may include experts that provide threat intelligence reports, monitor an organization's assets 24/7 and provide threat mitigation and incident response.

 The cost of threat intelligence platforms varies as much as the services themselves.
 Data feeds alone can cost thousands of dollars per month, and related expenses include the costs of maintaining a 24/7 security operations center staffed with technicians and analysts.
 By way of comparison, managed security services are typically tens of thousands of dollars per month, easily running into six or seven figures per year for larger environments.